EL ENCUENTRO GUIDES AND STAFF

 He was “hooked” from then on, and Roberto has created his life style around fly fishing when he can; teaching skiing and snowboarding when the fishing season closes.

 Roberto has Engineering and Tourism degrees; he also worked as a ski and snowboard instructor in California for two winter seasons.

 Having worked a freelance guide for several years in Chilean and Argentine Patagonia, Rob has found a good “home” with El Encuentro Fly Fishing since 2018.
-Rob and Verónica, his wife, live near Los Alerces National Park.
+Rob and Verónica, his wife, and their daughter live near Los Alerces National Park.